-These 5 Samak Dishes Are Perfect To Gorge On During Navratri Fasts
+These 5 Samak Dishes Are Perfect For Sawan Fasts

-From kuttu to singhara, these names are commonly heard whenever Navratri is round the corner.
+From kuttu to singhara, these names are commonly heard whenever Sawan is round the corner.
 There’s another grain we don’t want you to miss out on, Samak.

-With just a few days left of this nine-day long celebration, you need to up your vrat game and try these recipes where samak is the star ingredient.
+If you wish to up your vrat game and try these recipes where samak is the star ingredient.

 1. Samak Dhokla

 Longing for that soft, spongy dhokla?
 Don’t fret, this samak dhokla is a great alternative during fasts.
 A perfect falahari option made with barnyard millet and sago, the texture of this dhokla will be as good as your regular one.

 Dice the paneer into cubes and mix it with rock salt, pepper and curry leaves.
 Once it is cooked in mustard oil, prepare the samak flour dough and roll out chapattis.
 Stuff it with the paneer and roll it up.
 Slice it into small cylindrical cubes and enjoy.

 3. Samak Waffles